-We have audited the financial statements of TALEEM REIT FUND (the "Fund") managed by Saudi Fransi Capital (the "Fund Manager"), which comprise the statement of financial position as at 31 December 2020, and the statements of comprehensive income, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of TALEEM REIT FUND (the "Fund") managed by Saudi Fransi Capital (the "Fund Manager"), which comprise the statement of financial position as at 31 December 2021, and the statements of comprehensive income, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at 31 December 2020 and its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards ("IFRSs") that are endorsed in the Kingdom of Saudi Arabia and other Standards and pronouncement issued by Saudi Organization for Certificate Public Accountants (SOCPA).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at 31 December 2021 and its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards ("IFRSs") as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").